 Historic Nook Women’s Suffrage Takeover - August 2019 through August 2020 in the Grand Lobby Explore a display of The Hermitage Hotel’s private collection of historic artifacts dating from the summer of 1920, when both Pro and Anti Suffrage leaders were headquartered in the hotel.
 This display will be located in the lobby next to the front desk and will be open for all to see throughout the centennial year.

 Suffrage-Themed Craft Cocktail Menu - August 2019 through August 2020 at Oak Bar In the summer of 1920, Pro and Anti Suffragists lobbied the men of Capitol Hill for the right to vote inside the Oak Bar beneath The Hermitage Hotel.
 Although forbidden by prohibition, many legislators and lobbyists winked at the 18th Amendment while fighting for and against the 19th.
-Travel back in time to the final battleground of Women’s Suffrage and honor this unique moment in history for an immersive, pop-up bar experience inside the storied Oak Bar.
+Travel back in time to the final battleground of Women’s Suffrage and honor this unique moment in history for an immersive tasting experience inside the storied Oak Bar.
 Each cocktail is hand-crafted to fit the personality of Nashville's most prominent Suffrage leaders.
 Be sure to experience the Carrie!

 Suffrage Tea Series - Summer 2020 The beginnings of the Women’s Suffrage Movement started over a simple afternoon tea amongst five women discussing moral and political injustices towards women.
 Soon, it became the launching platform as the movement gained momentum, allowing women a place to gather and organize their efforts in advancing the cause.
 Now, a century later we invite both visitors and locals alike to experience a suffrage tea in our Veranda and learn about the events that transpired inside our hotel leading up to the ratification of the 19th Amendment.